forwinder15/wlamm/content/posts/2019-03-26--How-to-become-a-diesel-mechanic/index.md

 ---
-title: How to become a diesel mechanic
+title: How To Become A Diesel Mechanic
 category: "How Tos"
 cover: 2017-271_CareersTechBanners_v01_0.jpg
 author: Johnathan Coker
 ---

 Diesel mechanics are in huge demand.
-With this demand the wages have been steadly rising.
+With this demand the wages have been steadily rising.
 Now is a great time to get into the industry.

 When I first started in the diesel world I had no idea the amount of knowledge I needed to have to be a great mechanic.
 I only knew that it looked like fun and I enjoyed taking stuff apart ***(with an emphasis on apart not putting back together)*** but, there was no way for me to know the best way to make it happen.
 That is why I am going to lay it all out there for you!
 How do you go from bag-boy to diesel tech, waiter to wrencher, zoo keeper to grease monkey...alright thats enough of that.
 Let's dive in.